-The Company is continuing exploration with the goal of putting some of the 4,500+ compiled old mine workings in the Zacualpan and Capire districts on a faster track to potential production and build mineral inventories for mining.
-The Company has initiated surface and underground drilling programs to expand resources.
-Currently, exploration work is focused on larger and higher grade targets at Alacran and Alacran North.
-Surface drilling is currently in progress at the San Felipe prospect located near the Guadalupe plant access road.
+The Company is continuing exploration with the goal of putting some of the 4,500+ compiled old mine workings in the Zacualpan and Capire districts on a faster track to drilling and potential production, and building mineral inventories for mining.
+The Company is continuing surface and underground drilling programs to build resources.
+Currently, exploration work is focused on larger and higher grade targets at

+Alacran and Alacran North.
+Surface drilling is next being planned on the north extension of the San Ramon Mine and on the north extensions of the El Paso Vein located near the Guadalupe plant access road.